Lucyjpjones/lj-fscr/testing.md

 **14. Easily recover my password in case I forget it**

 If a user forgets their password they have the option to click the 'forgot password' link.
 This will direct them to another page which will inform the user that an email has been sent to them to recover their password.
+The email contains a link which redirects the user to the change password page where they can enter a new password for their account.
+After submitting a new password the user is redirected to the login in page and can log in using their new password.

 <img src="media/us-14.png">